How To Launch An ICO On Ethereum

 HOW TO CREATE YOUR OWN INITIAL COIN OFFERING (ICO)

 So you want to start an ICO.
 Congrats!
-ICOs are an exciting, speedy way for a talented investment team with a cool idea to get funded.
+ICOs are an exciting and speedy way for a talented tech team with a cool idea to get funded.
 Your company gets funds fast (especially if you list your token on Coinist) and investors get an opportunity to get in on the ground floor.
-There are myriad ways to run an ICO, but today we’ll break down how to launch one through Ethereum.
+There are myriad ways to run an ICO.

 GETTING STARTED ON ETHEREUM